 Dorothy Crowfoot (1928) came to Somerville College to read chemistry, one of only four scientists at Somerville in her year.
-From the start her interest was in crystallography and in 1932, she produced her first publication ‘Layer-chains structures of thallium di-alkyl halides' in Nature.
+From the start her interest was in crystallography and in 1932 she was published for the first time, when ‘Layer-chains structures of thallium di-alkyl halides' appeared in Nature.
 She graduated with first class honours and moved to Cambridge University as a research student, gaining her PhD in 1935.

 Dorothy took up Somerville's offer of a fellowship and moved back to Oxford in 1934.
 She was one of the first fellows at the College to be married and in 1938, not only the first fellow at Somerville to start a family whilst in post but also the first woman to receive maternity pay at Oxford University.
 Dorothy Hodgkin was appointed to a University Readership in 1955 and became Wolfson Research Professor in 1960.
 Throughout her career at Oxford she was a fellow of Somerville College and after her retirement was appointed an Honorary Fellow.